BrainSpawnInfosphere/kinect/README.md

 This stack was resurrected from the old kinect tools which used libfreenect.

 ### Homebrew Dependencies
-The required homebrew formulas can be applied using:
+The required homebrew formulas for OSX can be installed using:

     cd kinect/homebrew
     brew update
     brew install -v ./pcl.rb
+    brew uninstall libusb
     brew install -v ./libusb-freenect.rb
     brew install -v ./libfreenect.rb

-Note that right now the freenect is a package in this stack.
-It may be moved as a homebrew install the future.
+Note that the USB library used here is *not* the standard USB library but a patched version specifically used for the Kinect.
+Also, this library will install over (replace) the standard USB library if you have installed it already.
+This is why it is uninstalled before installing libusb-freenect.

 ## ROS Node: Kinect Camera Node